July 23rd, 2022

 Madison Blue Springs: Found east of Tallahassee, this magical spring is full of crystal clear water and provides an otherworldly experience to visitors.
 This translucent spring runs over limestone and even has underwater caves.
 There are steps and a platform for swimmers.

 Everglades Swamp Tours: Have you always wanted to see an alligator up close?
-Now is the perfect time on this swamp tour.
+Now is the perfect time for this swamp tour.
 Board an airboat for a private tour to view wildlife in their natural habitat.
 Travel deep into the swamps at 35 miles per hour!

 Adventures in Paradise: Experience the tranquil and peaceful beauty of Sanibel and Captiva Island.
 Board a boat for the Sunset Dolphin and Wildlife Cruise.